Author Instructions at PathologyOutlines.com

 - Images should be sent as attachments, either to the email or as part of a Google Drive or Dropbox file.

 - Images should be submitted as you would for a textbook, in which pertinent clinical history is a part of the figure legend.
-Please name the image file so it can be clearly matched with the legend.
+Please name and number the image file so it can be clearly matched with the legend.
 Do not submit groups of pictures as interesting cases or unknown cases.

 - For each image, submit the image file name, caption and a figure legend under the appropriate section (Gross images, Clinical images, etc).
 Please also indicate who owns the image, and who contributed the image.
 If you own and contributed all of the images, you can make a general statement.
 Do not include your name, twitter handle, institution or logo on the image.

 - The caption should be 1-4 words which describe the image findings, such as "cytologic atypia", "chronic inflammation" or "epithelioid cells."
 Do not use captions such as "Case 1", "Various images", "H&E", "100x" or the diagnosis.